 Built above archaeological remnants of colonial Sydney, this award-winning hostel combines premium facilities with a true heritage experience.

 Sydney Harbour YHA has shared, private and family rooms available, all with free linen, WiFi, and access to the fully equipped communal kitchen and rooftop terrace.

 There is also the option to upgrade to a premium room with widescreen TV and partial city and Harbour views.

-Facilities throughout the hostel include air-conditioning, onsite ATM, barbecue, laundry, food store, fast WiFi, TV room and tour desk.
+Facilities throughout the hostel include air-conditioning, an onsite ATM, barbecue, laundry, food store, fast WiFi, a TV room, and a tour desk.